 - Enhanced e-commerce tracking.

-Add-ons range from $19 to $49, and you can purchase them in bundles here.
+You can also purchase them in bundles here.

 Google Analytics by MonsterInsights (formerly by Yoast)